FACTS AND DETAILS CONCERNING OUR SUSTAINABILITY REPORT 2016.

-The 2015 Sustainability Report is the first one prepared by Brau Union Österreich according to the guidelines of the Global Reporting Initiative (GRI) G4 the option “In Accordance-Core” was chosen.
-We want to give our readers insight into how we plan to achieve our main concern, i.e. trying to “create the best beer culture for the future and develop Austrian beer culture to meet social and environmental challenges.”
+This Sustainability Report 2016 has been prepared by Brau Union Österreich and follows the guidelines of the Global Reporting Initiative (GRI) G4 – the option “In Accordance Core” was selected.
+We would like to give our readers insight into how we plan to achieve our main goal, i.e. “to create the best beer culture for the future and to develop Austrian beer culture to meet social and environmental challenges.”

-This sustainability report publishes data concerning Brau Union Österreich within the reporting period from January 1st 2015 to December 31st 2015.
-The environmental data refer only to our production facilities, i.e. our breweries, since we have seen no significant environmental impact at the office locations.
-Due to their size, the following breweries are mentioned in the report with environmental data: our five principal breweries are Göss, Puntigam, Schwechat, Wieselburg and Zipf, and our specialty breweries are Falkenstein and Schladming.
-Due to the size of the specialty brewery Hofbräu Kaltenhausen, no environmental data was reported.
+This sustainability report publishes data concerning Brau Union Österreich AG within the reporting period from January 1st 2016 to December 31st 2016.
+The environmental data refer only to our production facilities, i.e. our breweries, since we have observed no significant environmental impact at the office locations.
+Due to their size, the following breweries are mentioned in the report with environmental data: our five principal breweries are Gösser/Leoben, Puntigamer/Graz, Schwechater, Wieselburger and Zipfer, and our specialty breweries are Falkenstein/Lienz and Schladminger.
+Due to the size of the Speciality manufactory Hofbräu Kaltenhausen, no environmental data was reported.
 The social data also refer to our production sites, our office locations and sales depot.
-The Villach Brewery is not included in the report, because it first became an affiliate of Brau Union AG over the course of 2015.

-- Data on occupational safety are reported on a quarterly basis through the global system ARISO (Accident Reporting & Investigation Software System).
+- Data on occupational safety are reported on a quarterly basis to HEINEKEN through the global system ARISO (Accident Reporting & Investigation Software System).

 - Environmental data and their validation can be found in the BCS (Business Comparison System).
 The environmental data are compiled and reported on a monthly basis from each of the production sites.

 - The Global Green Gauge reporting system allows us to compare our performance according to our eleven objectives in environmental and social areas on a quarterly basis.
-During the year, one can see the areas where improvement is needed.
+During the year, it shows areas where improvement is still needed.